The Tribe. Miami Jews.

 Our innovative leaders are well regarded in their professional fields, share a pasion for being a positive force in our community and fully represent Miami's diverse Jewish community.
 You can check out our leadership youtube video here.
 Through The Tribe, leaders receive special opportunities to enhance their skills.
 If you have a passion for community and are ready to lead, please contact us.
 We are always looking to grow our leadership circle.

 Heather Bernstein Yurovsky, a 27 year old Florida-native, is Assistant Director of Marketing for Independence Spirits Co.
 Complimented by her law background, Heather's creative approach to making an impact in the community has proven to be a great asset to The Tribe's board.
-Heather is "not religious" and never went to synagogue as a child.
-She has great admiration of The Tribe's vision is the "inclusivity and diverse composition of the organization."

 Dean Neiger, is a Belgian Israeli born entrepreneur that migrated to Miami 6 years ago.
 Having lived and felt anti-Semitism on a daily basis in Belgium, Dean understands the importance of Jewish identity and continuity.
 "Being able to express and live your Judaism freely is a luxury that many Jews around the world do not have," he says, "Yet paradoxically, this freedom is among the motivators that allow the younger members of the community to take their Jewish roots for granted".
 Dean was never involved in organized Jewish life before he encountered The Tribe.
 He is currently Chair of the Executive Board.

 David Prager is a 29 year old originally from Los Angeles.
-Professionally, he helped found a recruiting firm servicing the financial services sector and consults to non profit organizations.
+Professionally, he helped found a recruiting firm servicing the financial services sector and consults to nonprofit organizations.
 Being raised in a Conservative home, a Reform synagogue, and an Orthodox school, David had the benefit of witnessing what each of the denominations had to offer its constituents.
 David practices as a modern-Orthodox Jew believing that it most provides for him a certain level of consistency in his practice while also maintaining an acceptance of the way other people practice their Judaism.

 Brenda Rachel Bracha Vargas, a 29 year old Cuban-Columbia Jew-by-choice, brings her newfound passion for Judaism to everything she does.
 Her work as a professional financial planner has helped her build an impressive network throughout South Florida.
 Brenda is spear-heading The Tribe's Service Learning Project launched in partnership with Repair the World.